-Personal Independence is for blind and visually impaired adults who want to learn how to navigate daily life with a visual impairment.
+Personal Independence is for adults who are blind or visually impaired who want to learn how to navigate daily life with a visual impairment.

 New clients meet with the ABVI Client Services Manager to create an individualized service plan.
 This ensures that clients take the classes they need to achieve their personal goals.
 Goals can range from learning how to read braille, cook independently, use a smartphone and more.